-Guidelines for supporting children and young people during these activities:
+Guidelines for supporting children during these activities:

-- Acknowledge losses, fears and other emotions when present. - Provide reassurance that the thoughts, feelings and reactions are a normal part of recovering from the losses associated with the pandemic, even though they may be upsetting, and that they will lessen in intensity over time. - Help children and young people to feel safe in their contributions. - Celebrate strengths and progress. - Have supportive and trusted adults available to help in case children and young people become overwhelmed by their feelings and reactions. - Remind children and young people of their coping strategies through your genuine observations and knowledge of them. - Focusing any discussions around group collaborative, practical activities or tasks can be helpful with additional adults to support.
+- Acknowledge losses, fears and other emotions when present. - Provide reassurance that the thoughts, feelings and reactions are a normal part of recovering from the losses associated with the pandemic, even though they may be upsetting, and that they will lessen in intensity over time. - Help children to feel safe in their contributions. - Celebrate strengths and progress. - Have supportive and trusted adults available to help in case children become overwhelmed by their feelings and reactions. - Remind children of their coping strategies through your genuine observations and knowledge of them. - Focusing any discussions around group collaborative, practical activities or tasks can be helpful with additional adults to support.